-The "New Standard" for watch-cases, &c. is 18 carats of fine gold, and 6 of alloy.
-No gold of inferior quality to 18 carats, or the "New Standard," can receive the Hall mark; and gold of lower quality is generally described by its commercial value.
+The "New Standard", for watch-cases, & co is 18 carats of fine gold, and 6 of alloy.
+No gold of inferior quality to 18 carats, or the "New Standard," can receive the Hall mark; and gold of lower quality is generally described by its commercial value, as 60 or 40 shilling gold, &c.

-The alloy may be entirely silver, which will give a green colour, or entirely copper for a red colour, but the copper and silver are more usually mixed in the alloy according to the taste and judgment of the jeweller.
+The alloy may be entirely silver, which will give a green colour, or entirely copper for a red colour, but the copper and silver are more usually mixed in the one alloy according to the taste and judgment of the jeweller.

-The following alloys of gold are transcribed from the memoranda of the proportions employed by a practical jeweller of considerable experience •.
+The following alloys of gold are transcribed from the memoranda of the proportions employed by a practical jeweller of considerable experience\.

 First Group.
-Different kinds of gold that are finished by polishing, burnishing, &c. without necessarily requiring to be coloured:-
+Different kinds of gold that are finished by polishing, burnishing, &c. without necessarily requiring to be coloured :--